Q. Is there a new standard in New Jersey for disparate impact discrimination?

 Troutman Sanders and Pepper Hamilton officially became Troutman Pepper (Troutman Pepper Hamilton Sanders LLP), a national law firm of 1,100 attorneys in 23 U.S. offices.
 Our new firm offers clients greater resources and bench strength, enhanced practices, and expanded geographical reach.

-We are now one of the 50 largest law firms in the country, with
+We are now one of the 50 largest law

 The White House took another step last week aimed at easing the economic impact of the coronavirus pandemic.
 President Trump signed an Executive Order seeking “to combat the economic consequences of COVID-19” by giving “businesses, especially small businesses, the confidence they need to re-open.”
 The Order directs agencies to address the economic impact of the pandemic by eliminating regulations, providing reopening guidance to businesses, and recognizing that regulatory compliance may be difficult under the current circumstances.